Getting Your First Credit Card: What You Should Know

 - Maintain a low balance: If you have a higher credit limit that you quickly spend, you risk increasing your utilization rate.
 The best way to improve your utilization ratio is to pay down your credit card balance and keep it low.

-Here are a few mistakes to avoid:
+Below are 3 mistakes to avoid:

 - Missing payments: Payments take up a large amount of your score and are the most important factor.
 Missing one payment can lower your score and be a huge mistake.